Skip to main content

 Start with one booking trigger and one dependable action, such as creating or updating the contact record in your source of truth.
 If you connect Calendly to Kit or a similar tool, approve permissions and check sync preferences so the right contacts import and sync.
 Verify plan limits first, because ongoing sync of new contacts in Kit's Calendly app is available only on Calendly paid plans.

 Ask for legal business name, billing address, and tax ID after qualification and before scheduling.
 Keep the wording neutral so it feels like standard intake.
-Because tax, VAT, and invoice rules depend on your jurisdiction and the client's, verify local requirements and note "Add current threshold after verification" in your checklist instead of hard-coding an unverified threshold.
+Because tax, VAT, and invoice rules depend on your jurisdiction and the client's, verify local requirements and confirm any current tax threshold from official tax guidance or an adviser before you use it.

 The article does not establish a universal winner between embedding Calendly and linking to it on the thank-you page.
 Choose based on your current setup, then validate the flow with live tests before standardizing.
 A link can be easier to branch, swap, and debug, while an embedded scheduler can feel smoother when loading and handoff are working well.